 If you want to thin the juice a little, you can add about half a cup of water in the juicer aperture so it drags some of the rest of the fruits and veggies.

 You can reserve the juice for of to 24 hours in a mason jar.

 In addition to including this healthy Juice in your diet, you could use this Simple and Easy to make Savory Kale Snack.

-- We recommend a slow masticating juicer (like this one), which better preserves the nutrients.
+- We recommend a slow masticating juicer, which better preserves the nutrients.

 - Try to buy organic produce whenever possible.
 If you can’t find organic produce, be sure to wash thoroughly and peel the skin when possible.
 Kale tends to be amongst the dirty dozen veggies, meaning traces of pesticides are often found in it.
 As soon as you get them from the supermarket, please put them in a bowl with a teaspoon of baking soda, and that will help wash out the pesticides.